-The Senior Notes are guaranteed by one of the Company's domestic subsidiaries, Coinbase, Inc. (the "Guarantor").
-Further, the indenture governing the Senior Notes contain customary covenants that restrict the ability of the Company and certain of its subsidiaries to incur debt and incur liens.
-The Company was in compliance with all covenants as of September 30, 2021.
+The indenture governing the Senior Notes contains customary covenants that restrict the ability of the Company and certain of its subsidiaries to incur debt and liens.
+The Company is not aware of any instances of non-compliance with the covenants as of September 30, 2022.